thiagotomasi/thiagotomasi.github.io/about.md

 <section class="content">
   <div class="conteiner">
       <h2>I'm a product focused designer based in Helsinki, Finland.
-Currently working at <a href="f-secure.com" target="_blank">F-Secure</a> as Lead Product Designer.</h2>
+Currently working at <a href="https://abb.com/" target="_blank">ABB</a> as Lead Product Designer.</h2>
-      <p>In my 8 years I worked at companies developing and designing services looking at the whole picture,<br />from the conception to validation, from business strategy to product emotions.</p>
+      <p>I’m a Brazilian product designer based in Helsinki, Finland with +10 years of experience creating digital products and leading teams.
+I have experience in the field of UI, UX Design, Front-End Development, and Product management.</p>
+      <p>My main focus is building exceptional user experiences and developing stories to products and services, based on an understanding of users' needs and motivations, Using data and users’ feedback to improve products and services.</p>
       <p>I had the privilege to work with brands like <a href="http://www.coca-cola.com">Coca Cola</a>, <a href="https://www.deere.com">John Deere</a>, <a href="https://ghost.org/">Ghost.org</a>, <a href="http://www.stihl.com">Stihl</a>, <a href="https://www.interaction-design.org">Interaction Design Foundation</a>,<br /> <a href="http://www.bienal.org.br">Bienal</a> and <a href="http://www.clicrbs.com.br/rs/">RBS Group</a>.
 For clients in Brazil, Ireland, Denmark, USA, Belgium and Finland.</p>
       <!-- <p class="margin-double margin-double-bottom"><a href="{{ site.url }}pdfs/ThiagoTaroucoTomasi-CV.pdf" target="_blank" class="button">Download my CV</a></p> -->
     <div class="conteiner-half-width">